 As companies start to restrict access, offer new delivery services, and figure out new ways to provide access to products.
-Also, allow some wiggle room to be able to accommodate those with more complex needs.
+Also, allow some wiggle room to be able to accommodate those with more complex needs, like seniors.

 For example, leaving a heavy package at the door of someone who can’t pick it up will require them to find additional help with getting the goods in their home.
 Not only would this potentially delay them getting what they require, but it could also lead to another person potentially carrying a virus into their home.